WWII bomb self-detonates in German field, leaves crater | DW | 24.06.2019

 "Changes such as corrosion are visible from the outside, but any changes within the explosive ordnance cannot be detected" as the bombs are exposed to environmental changes, the spokesman said.

 Between 1940 and 1945, some 2.7 million tons of bombs were dropped on Europe by US and British forces and half of them landed in Germany.
-Half of those that dropped in Germany landed in North Rhine-Westphalia, the country's most populous state today.
+Half of those that were dropped on Germany landed in North Rhine-Westphalia, the country's most populous state today.

 Of the roughly quarter million bombs that did not explode, thousands are still hidden underground all over Germany.